Luchorigami/mleetas/README.md

     pip install mleetas/

 ## Example
-You can find examples to simulate and fit etas with this package in the example dir.
+You can find examples to simulate and fit etas with the MleETAS package in the example dir.

 ## References
 - Hainzl, S., 2021.
 ETAS-Approach Accounting for Short-Term Incompleteness of Earthquake Catalogs.
 Bulletin of the Seismological Society of America. https://doi.org/10.1785/0120210146